OVERVIEW OF NSU

 Transfer Applicants are welcome to experience the traditional day or evening programs at our Fort Lauderdale/Davie Campus, attend classes at one of our Regional Campuses or online.

 Schedule an appointment to meet with a transfer admission officer today.

-Step 1 – Submit an Application for Admissions
+Step 1 – Submit an Application for Admission

-4) Students interested in Nursing, Applied Professional Studies, Cardiovascular Sonography, Medical Sonography, Recreational Therapy, or Respiratory Therapy must submit an application for admission using the specific Nova Southeastern University application found by clicking here.
+3) Students interested in Nursing, Applied Professional Studies, Cardiovascular Sonography, Online Health Science, Medical Sonography, Online Recreational Therapy, or Respiratory Therapy must submit an application for admission using the specific Nova Southeastern University application found by clicking here.

 A non-refundable $50 application is required either for the NSU Shark Select Application or the Common Application.

 To expedite your admission decision, submit unofficial transcripts from all previously attended institutions to your admission officer, or submit the Academic Information Transfer Form.
 Students must submit official transcripts upon enrollment at NSU.
 Transcripts are also required for students to receive a transfer evaluation report.

 Request that official transcripts from all current and previous schools and/or institutions be sent directly to NSU.
 For applicants with less than 24 college credits, please send official high school transcripts.
 It is also possible that official test scores may be requested of those with less than 24 college credits.
 Please send to: